informalsystems/hermes/guide/src/advanced/troubleshooting/log-level.md

 The relayer configuration file permits parametrization of output verbosity via the knob called `log_level`.
-This file is loaded by default from `$HOME/.hermes/config.toml`, but can be overridden in all commands with the `--config` flag, eg. `hermes --config ./path/to/my/config.toml some command`.
+This file is loaded by default from `$HOME/.hermes/config.toml`, but can be overridden in all commands with the `--config` flag, e.g. `hermes --config ./path/to/my/config.toml some command`.

 Relevant snippet: